LocateIT/trends.earth/docs/source/about/layers.rst

 Dataset coding
 ==============

-The spatial data produced by |trends.earth| is in GeoTiff format.
+The spatial data produced by LDMS is in GeoTiff format.
 This is a widely supported format, so theese datasets can be used within QGIS as well as within any other GIS software.

-If you wish to use |trends.earth| data outside of the tool itself, you will need to know how the data is coded.
-The tables below provide guidance on what the exact layers are that are produced by each analysis in |trends.earth|.
+If you wish to use LDMS data outside of the tool itself, you will need to know how the data is coded.
+The tables below provide guidance on what the exact layers are that are produced by each analysis in LDMS.

-To see which of the below layers is contained within a |trends.earth| output file, use the `load data <../documentation/load_data.html>`_ tool.
+To see which of the below layers is contained within a LDMS output file, use the `load data <../documentation/load_data.html>`_ tool.
 When you choose a file with that toool, it will show you a list of the layers within that file, as well as the band number for each layer.